xlloss/userboard-g2l/meta-userboard-g2l/recipes-bsp/mkfs-helper/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/MMLUCpsnm1s/0.jpg)](https://www.youtube.com/watch?v=MMLUCpsnm1s)

-As the video displayed above, the `mkfs-helper` will help fdisk, format the QSPI flash and un-tar the core-image into the QSPI flash rootfs.
+As the video displayed above, the `mkfs-helper` will help fdisk, format the QSPI flash and un-tar the core-image into the QSPI flash rootfs's partition.

 ### 1. Prepare the exported rootfs